MaybeMarq/File-Converter/README.md

 ## User Privacy
 No data regarding content of files, type of files, or current user is collected or shared with anyone.

+## Prerequisites
+- Must have a system that has either Microsoft Office or LibreOffice for .docx to .pdf conversion
+- Must have a relatively current installation of Python (>3.0)

 ## Installation
 Refer to the documentation file which goes into detail of installing python, the required dependencies, and this script.